 Change Request Form

-May contain the desired changes on current scope, process, product and involved in the change roles, resources, needs, risks and etc. This form can be filled by external parties or internal teams or project management roles and delivered to others for approval, review or planning.
+May contain the desired changes in the current scope, process, product, and involved in the change roles, resources, needs, risks, etc. This form can be filled by external parties or internal teams or project management roles and delivered to others for approval, review, or planning.

 Stakeholder Management Plan